Bahrain Becomes Latest Arab Nation to Recognize Israel

 “This is very fast,” Kushner told The Associated Press.
 “The region is responding very favorably to the UAE deal and hopefully it’s a sign that even more will come.”

-Netanyahu welcomed the agreement and thanked Trump.
-“It took us 26 years between the second peace agreement with an Arab country and the third, but only 29 days between the third and the fourth, and there will be more,” he said, referring to the 1994 peace treaty with Jordan and the more recent agreements.”
+Netanyahu thanked Trump.
+“It took us 26 years between the second peace agreement with an Arab country and the third, but only 29 days between the third and the fourth, and there will be more,” he said, referring to the 1994 peace treaty with Jordan and the more recent agreements.

-The agreement will likely be seen as a further setback to the Palestinians who tried unsuccessfully to have the Arab League condemn normalization with Israel until they have secured an independent state.
-That was one of the few cards still held by Palestinians in negotiations as peace talks remain stalled.
+Sheikh Khalid bin Ahmed Al Khalifa, a prominent Bahraini adviser to the king and the former longtime foreign minister, wrote on Twitter that the agreement boosts the region’s security and prosperity.

+“It sends a positive and encouraging message to the people of Israel that a just and comprehensive peace with the Palestinian people is the best path and is in the true interest of their future and the future of the people in the region,” he wrote.

-The joint statement made passing mention of the Palestinians, saying the parties will continue efforts “to achieve a just, comprehensive, and enduring resolution to the Israeli-Palestinian conflict to enable the Palestinian people to realize their full potential.”
+The joint statement said the parties will continue efforts “to achieve a just, comprehensive, and enduring resolution to the Israeli-Palestinian conflict to enable the Palestinian people to realize their full potential.”

 The agreement makes Bahrain the fourth Arab country, after Egypt, Jordan and the UAE, to have full diplomatic ties with Israel.
 Other Arab nations believed to be on the cusp of fully recognizing Israel include Oman and Sudan.
 While tacitly blessing the deals Saudi Arabia, the regional power player, is not expected to move as quickly.